Pratham-verma/Pratham-verma/README.md

 - 👋 Hi, I’m @Pratham-verma
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently btech student
-💠 I am B TECH computer science student specialization in " cybersecurity ".
+| I am B TECH computer science student.
-💠  c++ developer.
+|  c++ developer.
-💠 aspiring security architect.
+| aspiring security architect.
-💠 I am motivated to learn and grow in the cyber security industry.
+| I am motivated to learn and grow in the cyber security industry.
-💠 I am also like to EDIT the video's  for social media.
+| I am also like to EDIT the video's  for social media.
-💠 I am also PLAY competitive gaming.
+| I am also PLAY competitive gaming.

-♦️my b tech complete in "2022-2026".
+♦my b tech complete in "2022-2026".
 ♦️i am also like to play some sports (volleyball, basket ball and cricket).
 🗞️ for contact : vermapratham623@gmail.com
 <!---